 Women’s Health Screening

-A Women’s Cancer screening clinic was held on October 12, 2023 from 4:00pm - 7:00 pm, five (6) women scheduled and five (4) were screened. .
+A Women’s Cancer screening clinic was held on December 14, 2023 from 4:00pm - 7:00 pm, Six (6) women scheduled and three (3) were screened. .
 This service is available free to underinsured and uninsured county residents who qualify for the NJCEED grant.
 A cervical thin-prep Pap smear, clinical breast exam, and pelvic exam are included in the physical exam at the time of clinic.
 Breast, cervical, colorectal, smoking cessation health education will be available at the time of screening.
 Mammograms are scheduled for a later date.
 Pre-registration is required and participants must have an appointment.
 Walk-ins will not be accepted.
 Please contact the Office of Public Health Nursing at 973-579-0570, ext.
-1246, or visit www.sussex.nj.us/nursing to obtain more information or schedule an appointment
+1246, or visit www.sussex.nj.us/nursing to obtain more information or schedule an appointment.

 Men’s Health Screening